orevaisaiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse: Script that reverse its input.
 22-users_and_homes: Script to display all users and their home directories, sorted by users.
 Based on the the /etc/passwd file
 100-empty_casks: Script to find all empty files and directories in the current directory and all sub-directories.
 Only the names of the files and directories should be displayed (not the entire path).
 Hidden files should be listed.
 One file name per line.
 The listing should end with a new line.
 You are not allowed to use basename, grep, egrep, fgrep or rgrep.
+101-gifs: Script to list all the files with a .gif extension in the current directory and all its sub-directories.
+Hidden files should be listed.
+Only regular files (not directories) should be listed.
+The names of the files should be displayed without their extensions.
+The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay).
+One file name per line.
+The listing should end with a new line.
+You are not allowed to use basename, grep, egrep, fgrep or rgrep